 - CogAT (Cognitive Abilities): Measures verbal, quantitative, and nonverbal reasoning.

-- OLSAT (Otis-Lennon School Ability Test): Evaluates abstract thinking and reasoning and can be given virtually
+- OLSAT (Otis-Lennon School Ability): Evaluates abstract thinking and reasoning and can be given virtually

 - WISC (Wechsler Intelligence Scale for Children): A comprehensive IQ test for children, but only parts of this assessment can be given virtually.